top of page

 I hold a Master’s degree in Sociology from the University of São Paulo and a Bachelor’s degree in Journalism from the Pontifical Catholic University of Rio Grande do Sul.
 Before becoming a full-time researcher, I worked as a writer and editor for Brazilian independent media outlets.
 I grew up in Porto Alegre and live in Toronto.
 In my free time, I talk and tweet about books, films, TV, memes, prison abolitionism, feminist theory, and Pierre Bourdieu.

-I wish to acknowledge the territory on which the University of Toronto operates, which is the traditional land of the Huron-Wendat and Petun First Nations, the Seneca, and the Mississaugas of the Credit River.
-This territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and Confederacy of the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
+I was born a settler in the traditional land of the Guaraní peoples, in the region currently known as Rio Grande do Sul, in the south of Brazil.
+For the past six years, I have lived as an immigrant in the traditional land of the Huron-Wendat and Petun First Nations, the Seneca, and the Mississaugas of the Credit River, where the University of Toronto is located.
+This territory was the subject of the Dish with One Spoon Wampum Belt Covenant, an agreement between the Iroquois Confederacy and Confederacy of the Ojibwe and allied nations to peaceably share and care for the resources around the Great Lakes.
 Today, this meeting place is still the home to many Indigenous people from across Turtle Island.
-I am grateful for the opportunity to live and work on this land.
+I am grateful to have the opportunity to work on this land.

 bottom of page